klustria/helidon-mp-ocivault-unittest/Practices.md

 ## Practice 2.
 Create Unit Test using Mockito
 1. This exercise assumes that you have completed `Practice 1` as it requires some components that had already been created in that exercise.
 If this is not the case, ensure that you have performed steps 1 through 6 of `Practice 1` to be able to continue.
+2. Open the project in IntelliJ, if it is not currently open:
+   1. If no projects are active in the IDE, Use `Open` button from the Welcome screen and choose the directory of the project.
+   2. If other projects were previously opened in the IDE, use `File->Open` from the menu bar and choose the directory of the project.
-2. Open and update `pom.xml` from the project root directory to add required dependency:
+3. Open and update `pom.xml` from the project root directory to add required dependency:
    1. Add Mockito dependency with test scope inside the `dependencies` clause.
 Place it after `io.helidon.microprofile.tests:helidon-microprofile-tests-junit5` dependency declaration.
        ```
        <dependency>